-KPIs (Key Performance Indicators) are metrics used in various types of organisations to track and understand how well a particular operation is performing over time.
-They can be set up to monitor employee performance, project progress and success, or to monitor a company’s overarching corporate goals.
+KPIs are metrics used to track the progress of your field service operations and understand how well or how bad your team is performing over time.
+KPIs can be set up to monitor employee performance, project progress and success, or to monitor a company’s overarching corporate goals.
 Without them, it becomes impossible to know whether your field service processes are working or failing.

-Setting realistic yet progressive goals for your in-field workforce and using KPIs to measure their performance provides various benefits.
-For instance, a field service manager is able to:
+Setting realistic, yet progressive, goals for your field service staff and using KPIs to measure their performance allows you to:

 - Monitor operations